 Well you’re in luck because you can get started playing travel roulette in just three steps.
 It is so easy and addicting.
 I am warning you in advance.
 Don’t be like me.
 (Or be like me.
 It’s good for you).
 I swear I spend every minute of my free time on Google flights.

 Ok.
-So here is how I play travel roulette and what I did to score such a great deal.
+So here is how you too can play travel roulette and score great deals to flights everywhere in the world.

 Navigate to Google Flights, and click on explore map.